 A rustic design theme for a wedding is a great decision if you want to escape a traditional wedding atmosphere.
 To save money for your country wedding decorations, it is better to do the project yourself.
 You can incorporate DIY rustic wedding decor ideas for your...

 What to Look for in the Perfect Outdoor Event Venue for a Wedding

-According to popular wedding website TheKnot.com you should select the outdoor event venue for your ceremony and reception 12 or months before your planned date.
+According to the popular wedding website TheKnot.com, you should select the outdoor event venue for your ceremony and reception 12 or months before your planned date.
 Contemporary or country, here are our (alphabetical) tips for picking your perfect place.

 The ABC’s of an Outdoor Event Venue

 Ambiance and Amenities